valhalla/valhalla-docs/api-reference.md

 ### Locations

 You specify locations as an ordered list of two or more locations within a JSON array.
-Locations are visited in the order specified, with a maximum of eight locations currently supported.
+Locations are visited in the order specified.
+See above for the `service limits` for locations and distance limits.

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
 Note that Mapzen Turn-by-Turn is a routing service only, so cannot search for names or addresses or perform geocoding or reverse geocoding.
 External search services, such as [Mapzen Search](https://mapzen.com/projects/search) or [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim), can be used to find places and geocode addresses, which must be converted to coordinates for input.